outdreamer/build-a-cure/docs/example_output/test_cases.md

 	  - digest protein (convert to amino acids):
 		- Proteases and peptidases split proteins into small peptides and amino acids
 		- bcaa's and other amino acids as a temporary protein replacement to skip digestion, enzymes to help digestion
+		- avoid digesting protein by cutting out protein, or replacing protein with:
+			- peptides (shorter chains of amino acids)
+			- amino acids (building blocks of proteins)
+			- keto-analogues of amino acids (amino acids with nitrogen group removed)

 	  - promoting kidney filtration function
 	     - cinnamon (lower serum creatinine and improve kidney problems by promoting kidney filtration)